cloud-native-canada/k8s_setup_tools/docs/cloud_commands.md

 ### Setup

-You can then init and configure `gcloud`:
+Once the `gcloud` command is installed, we have to init and configure it:

 ```bash
 # Install kubectl if you don't already have it